tobyweston/java8_course_companion/manuscript/part1/02_lambdas_in_depth/03_method_references.md

                                         gender, email, age));

-but to be able to use a constructor reference, we'd need a lambda _with variable arguments_ and that looks like this
+but to be able to use a constructor reference, we'd need a lambda _with variable arguments_ and that would look like this

     (a, b, c, d, e, f) -> new Person(a, b, c, d, e, f);